vesi-nboucaud/ase_foundation_level/tdd-qunit-template-ts/readme.md

 "outDir": "./dist",
 ```

 8) Modify package.json like this.
-It allows compiling before launching test + Indicate to perform the test on the compiled file in /dist folder
+It allows compiling before launching test + Indicates to perform the test on the compiled file in /dist folder
 ```
 "scripts": {
     "build": "tsc",